patrio4/BO6-WARZONE-Script/README.md

 Note: When the program is completely disabled, a small doll image appears on the lower right side of the monitor, which means it is disabled, and when you enable it again, that image will be hidden

 Note: You can change the G key for the shield to another key in the code, but if you don't know how, use artificial intelligence to replace other hotkeys

+Note:When you open the chat environment with enter, the G key, which means the shield, is automatically stopped so that the letter G is not typed unnecessarily in your chat.

 With respect to the Activision company, this code is designed for educational and creative purposes only